wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 - If the series only has points <= 4 in the last X minutes, the alert does not fire.
 - If the series has many points in the last X minutes, all of which are > 4, the alert fires.

-Alert checks are based on data summarized every minute.
+Alert checks are based on data that is summarized every minute.
 This means that if you have a series of 9, 9, 9, 3, 9 in the _same minute_ for the alert condition, then the condition evaluates to true for that particular minute although there is a value of 3 reported.
 All alert queries are checked according to the **Checking Frequency** property.

 ## Viewing Firing Alerts